An Edit Friendly DDPM Noise Space: Inversion and Manipulations: Related work

 \subsection{Inversion of diffusion models}

 Editing a real image using diffusion models requires extracting the noise vectors that would generate that image when used within the generative process.
 The vast majority of diffusion-based editing works use the DDIM scheme, which is a deterministic mapping from a single noise map to a generated image~\cite{Hertz22,Mokady22,Narek22,Guillaume22,Bram22,Parmar23,Adham22}.
 The original DDIM paper~\cite{Song21} suggested an efficient approximate inversion for that scheme.
 This method incurs a small error at every diffusion timestep, and these errors often accumulate into meaningful deviations when using classifier-free guidance~\cite{Ho21}.
 Mokady \etal~\cite{Mokady22} improve the reconstruction quality by fixing each timestep drifting.
 Their two-step approach first uses DDIM inversion to compute a sequence of noise vectors, and then uses this sequence to optimize the input null-text embedding at every timestep.
+Miyake \etal~\cite{miyake23} achieve similar reconstruction accuracy through forward propagation without optimization, thereby enabling much faster editing processes.
+An improvement in the reconstruction quality was suggested by Han \etal~\cite{Han23} that integrate a regularization term into the null-text embedding optimization.
 EDICT~\cite{Bram22} enables mathematically exact DDIM-inversion of real images by maintaining two coupled noise vectors which are used to invert each other in an alternating fashion.
 This method doubles the computation time of the diffusion process.
-Recently, Wu \etal~\cite{Wu22} presented a DDPM-inversion method.
-Their approach recovers a sequence of noise vectors that perfectly reconstruct the image within the DDPM sampling process, however as opposed to our method, their extracted noise maps are distributed like the native noise space of DDPM, which results in limited editing capabilities (see Figs.~\ref{fig:generated_vs_us},\ref{fig:cyclediffusion_vs_us}).
+CycleDiffusion~\cite{Wu22} presents a DDPM-inversion method by recovering a sequence of noise vectors that perfectly reconstruct the image within the DDPM sampling process.
+As opposed to our method, their extracted noise maps are distributed like the native noise space of DDPM, which results in limited editing capabilities (see Figs.~\ref{fig:generated_vs_us},\ref{fig:cyclediffusion_vs_us}).